Subs4free block: Change the dns of your router

 As you understand, all you have to do is bypass the connection request from your provider to the illegal site and submit it directly to one of the global servers designed to match domain names and IPs, and the ban is over.

-Who you ask to connect you to Subs4free is regulated by DNS.
-You can either set the DNS of your respective operating system (, Mac, iOS, Android) or, in order not to do the same task over and over again, configure your router's DNS.
-And so anyone who connects to your router, either wired with an ethernet cable, or wirelessly with wifi, even your neighbor who steals your signal and you haven't noticed, will be able to see Subs4free or Yify or 1337x normally.
+Who you ask to connect to Subs4free is regulated by DNS.
+You can either configure the DNS of your respective operating system (Windows, Mac, iOS, Android) or, to not do the same job over and over again, configure the DNS of your router.
+And so anyone connected to your router, whether wired with ethernet cable or wireless with wifi, even your neighbor who steals your signal and you have not received it, will be able to see Subs4free or Yify or 1337x normally.

-Even with your cell phone as long as you are at home, you will not have one , since it connects wirelessly to your router.
+Even with your mobile phone for as long as you are at home, you will not have any problems, as it is connected wirelessly to your router.
 This is an alternative proposal first solution that we proposed to you yesterday.

 Enter your router settings from a browser by entering its internal IP, which is usually 192.168.1.1 (see from your router manual which one is yours) and navigate its menu until you find the DNS settings